-- in which the Casino operator is not party to wagers and from which the Casino operator receives compensation in the form of a rake-off, a time buy-in, or other fee or payment from a player for the privilege of playing, and includes but is not limited to the following: poker, bridge, whist, solo and panguingui. - 4.2 "Casino" means one or more rooms or buildings wherein Class III Gaming is conducted and includes any bar, cocktail lounge, or other facilities housed therein as well as the area occupied by the games.
+- 4.1 "Card game" means a game that is defined as a Class II game in the IGRA in which the Casino operator is not party to wagers and from which the Casino operator receives compensation in the form of a rake-off, a time buy-in, or other fee or payment from a player for the privilege of playing, and includes but is not limited to the following: poker, bridge, whist, solo and panguingui. - 4.2 "Casino" means one or more rooms or buildings wherein Class III Gaming is conducted and includes any bar, cocktail lounge, or other facilities housed therein as well as the area occupied by the games.

-- 4.3 Choctaw Gaming Commission" means the regulatory body created by Tribal Ordinance No. 16-R for regulation of gaming activity on Tribal land. - 4.4 "Class III Gaming" means all gaming that is not Class I or Class II gaming as defined in the IGRA and which is regulated under the terms of this Compact. - 4.5 "Equipment" means any mechanical or electronic contrivance, component or machine used remotely or directly in connection with gaming or any game that would not otherwise be classified as a Gaming Device, including dice, playing cards, links which connect to progressive slot machines, devices which affect the proper reporting of gross revenue, satellite transmission and receival devices, computerized systems of betting at a race book or sports pool, computerized systems for monitoring slot machines and devices for weighing or counting money - 4.6 "Funds" and "Revenue" means money or any other thing of value. - equipment or any mechanical or electronic device or machine for money, property, checks, credit or any representative of value, including, without limiting the generality of the foregoing, faro, monte, roulette, keno, bingo, fan-tan, twenty-one, blackjack, seven-and-a-half, big injun, klondike, craps, poker, chuck-a-luck, chinese chuck-a-luck (dai shu), wheel of fortune, chemin de fer, baccarat, pai gow, beat the banker, panguingui, slot machine, and any other banking or percentage game.
+- 4.3 Choctaw Gaming Commission" means the regulatory body created by Tribal Ordinance No. 16-R for regulation of gaming activity on Tribal land. - 4.4 "Class III Gaming" means all gaming that is not Class I or Class II gaming as defined in the IGRA and which is regulated under the terms of this Compact. - 4.5 "Equipment" means any mechanical or electronic contrivance, component or machine used remotely or directly in connection with gaming or any game that would not otherwise he classified as a Gaming Device, including dice, playing cards, links which connect to progressive slot machines, devices which affect the proper reporting of gross satellite revenue, transmission and receival devices, computerized systems of betting at a race book or sports pool, computerized systems for monitoring slot machines and devices for weighing or counting money - 4.6 "Funds" and "Revenue" means money or any other thing of value. - 4.7 "Game" and "Gambling Game" means any game played with cards, dice, equipment or any mechanical or electronic device or machine for money, property, checks, credit or any representative of value, including, without limiting the generality of the foregoing, faro, monte, roulette, keno, bingo, fan-tan, twenty-one, blackjack, seven-and-a-half, big injun, klondike, craps, poker, chuck-a-luck, chinese chuck-a-luck (dai shu), wheel of fortune, chemin de fer, baccarat, pai gow, beat the banker, panguingui, slot machine, and any other banking or percentage game.
 In addition, parimutuel wagering, race book and sports pools shall be considered allowable games hereunder only if such games are allowed under the laws of the State.